saylesss88/nix-book/src/installation/enc/encrypted_impermanence.md

 > data beforehand.
 This has only been tested with the disk layout described in
 > [Encrypted Setups](https://saylesss88.github.io/installation/encrypted_manual.html)

+As a system operates, it gradually accumulates state on its root partition.
+This state is stored in various directories such as `/etc` and `/var`, capturing all the configuration changes, logs, and other modifications—whether they’re well-documented or the result of ad-hoc adjustments made while setting up and running services.

+**Impermanence**,in the context of operating systems, refers to a setup where the majority of the system's root filesystem (`/`) is reset to a pristine state on every reboot.
+This means any changes made to the system (e.g., installing new packages, modifying system files outside of configuration management, creating temporary files) are discarded upon shutdown or reboot.

+Having an impermanent root and `/tmp` has some security benefits as well.
+By reducing your persistent footprint you reduce your chance of leaving behind sensitive activity or data.
+Since Nix can boot with only `/nix` and `/boot`, experienced users familiar with "stateless" systems can take advantage of this smaller attack surface.

+Although this setup does not use `/tmp` as the root filesystem, the root itself is restored to its original state upon each reboot, as it was at installation.
+However, by configuring `/tmp` to reside in RAM, you ensure that temporary files including sensitive data like passwords are stored only in volatile memory and are automatically cleared on shutdown or reboot.
+This significantly enhances the security of temporary data by preventing it from ever being written to disk.

 ### Getting Started

 1. Add impermanence to your `flake.nix`.
 You will change the `hostname` in the